gopupillai/Personal-Projects/Sudoku_Solver/README.md

 ./sudoku_solver

-Fill in the preset values using indexing for rows and columns:
+Follow the prompts and fill in the preset values using indexing for rows and columns:

 	Column:			 0   1   2   3   4   5   6   7   8
 				  =======================================